opensource-matrix/octopi/README.md

 ## Controllers
 The Controller module is incomplete, but we plan to implement templating with views and other standard tools for PHP frameworks.
 To create a new controller, make a file in the `controllers` folder with whatever name you want.

 I'll go with `index.php`.
-Now you can do whatever kind of code you want,
+Now you can do whatever kind of default PHP code you want (once again, it's unfinished) but